 Every student will participate in lessons to reinforce skills needed for the SAT, ACT, and Florida State Standards for college and work readiness.
-This class will help the students refine their reading, writing and proofreading skills, develop recordkeeping skills, learn about ethics, employability skills and how to use software such as, Word, PowerPoint, Illustrator, Photoshop, the Internet, and other software associated with the Gaming and Animation Industry.
-We will be using Gamestar Mechanics as part of the learning process.
+This class will help the students refine their reading, writing and proofreading skills, develop recordkeeping skills, learn about ethics, employability skills and how to use software such as, Word, PowerPoint, Photoshop, the Internet, and other software associated with the Game Industry.

 STUDENTS WILL ONLY ACCESS THE INTERNET WITH THE TEACHER’S PERMISSION AND SUPERVISION

 If you do not want your student to be able to access the Internet, they will need to provide a signed written statement from you to be turned in within the first 30 days of school.

 Game Design students will be encouraged to be an active member of FBLA for the 2019 – 2020 school year.
 This is a co-curricular organization and participation in FBLA is highly encouraged.
 Further information regarding FBLA dues and membership responsibility will be sent home in the near future.

 - There is a $5.00 lab fee to help pay for paper and ink that the student will use throughout the school year.
 Due by September 20, 2019.
 If you are making out a check, please make it out to Dunnellon High School. if a student does not pay the required fee, they will be put on the debt list.